Frontier Internet Review June 2026

-A Strong Fiber-Led Internet Option, But Still A Bit Address-Dependent
+A Strong Fiber-Led Internet Option, Now Under Verizon, But Still Address-Dependent

-Frontier Internet is one of those providers where the overall brand now looks better because the fiber side of the business is doing more of the heavy lifting.
-If your address can get Frontier Fiber, the experience can look genuinely strong on speed, value, and day-to-day usability.
-The only reason the overall rating does not move higher is that the brand still depends a bit too much on location, address-level availability, and offer-specific terms.
+Frontier Internet is now part of Verizon, but the practical advice for customers has not changed much: check what Frontier can actually sell at your address.
+If your home can get Frontier Fiber, the service can look strong on speed, value, and everyday usability.
+The reason the overall rating stays at 8.2/10 is that Frontier still depends heavily on location, address-level availability, and offer-specific terms.

 Pros and Cons